 Separate schools for boys & girls were enlarged & placed on the neighborhood perimeter, as was a church dedicated to San Antonio María Claret.
 Dating from the late 1940s/early 1950s, these were the last major additions made to Heliópolis:

-The casino located in the central plaza has been converted into a bar named Avelino with some original decoration surviving.
-Good food, great prices & wonderful local atmosphere:
+The casino located in the central plaza has been converted into a bar named Avelino with some of its original decoration surviving.
+Good food, great prices & wonderful local atmosphere on the weekend: